kesar/HTMLawed/htmLawed_README.txt

   Finer restrictions on attributes can also be put into effect through '$config["hook_tag"]' (section:- #3.4.9).

   *Note*: To deny all but a few attributes globally, a simpler way to specify '$config["deny_attribute"]' would be to use the notation '* -attribute1 -attribute2 ...'.
 Thus, a value of '* -title -href' implies that except 'href' and 'title' (where allowed as per standards) all other attributes are to be removed.
 With this notation, the value for the parameter 'safe' (section:- #3.6) will have no effect on 'deny_attribute'.
 Values of 'aria*' 'data*', and 'on*' cannot be used in this notation to refer to the sets of all ARIA, data-*, and on* attributes respectively.

+  Custom elements are permitted to have attributes of any name (consisting of any character except a few such as equal, forward slash, and most control characters), unless overruled through '$spec'.

   htmLawed (function 'hl_tag()') also: